Immigration Frequently Asked Questions

 Notes:

-• If you are physically inside Canada as a Visitor, you are not authorized to start studying until you possess a valid Study Permit, even if the courses you are enrolled in are offered online.
+• If you are physically inside Canada as a Visitor, you are not authorized to start studying until you possess a valid Study Permit, even if the courses you will be enrolled in are offered online.

 • If you are physically inside Canada as a worker and your work permit meets the eligibility requirements listed under the temporary public policy announced in June 2023, you may be eligible to study without a study permit.
 You are advised to connect with an advisor to determine whether a study permit will be needed.